RoccoPaolillo/IPF_multidim/README.md

 * M_A1_NHT_NHF (without hypertension and without heart failure)
 * M_A1_HPT_NHF (with hypertension and without heart failure)

-In the long  term, with more diseases
+In the long  term, with more diseases and function run for each category, here to test